mrlizhaozhi/fraud-detection-ecommerce-sql/README.md

 Several data samples are available in this repo: 1) `dataset_five.csv`: This is the original dataset, namely Dataset1 from the Kaggle Fraud Detection in E-Commerce Dataset page.
 2) `customers_five.csv`: This is the customers table data produced from the Python script.
 3) `transactions_five.csv`: This is the transactions table data produced from the Python script.
 Given GitHub storage limitation, only the first five rows are provided for reference.

-## Pending Items

-I will add an entity-relationship diagram to illustrate the schema of the relational database.
-I will also add a Tableau dashboard and Python report using this same dataset.

 ## Keywords